 I know that church service is a program.
-The “order of service” is how it’s done.
-But when everyone has to be seen and heard over and over again – quite frankly – service is just too long!
+Howver, service is just too long when everyone is seen and heard over and over again!
 So if YOU feel that it’s too long, can you imagine how your children feel?
 I believe that’s why so many children fall asleep in church.
-They have short attention spans, get bored, up early and now service is just too long.
+Kids have short attention spans, get bored, up early and now service is just too long.

 I understand that God’s spirit can prolong service.
 Ultimately, God is in charge and we should welcome His spirit.
-But when people start prolonging service to be seen or just because they can, then your child will not want to attend.
+Your child will not want to attend when people start prolonging service to be seen or just because they can.

 This is also a great opportunity to have our children involved with youth ministry church.
-When our children become active in participating in services for them, with topics that they are interested in, then the service won’t seem long.
-Being a youth ministry teacher, I’ve experienced having to shorten hot topics because our discussions went beyond our adult church services.
+The service is not long when our children are active in participating in services for them and with topics that they are interested in.
+I’ve experienced having to shorten hot topics because our discussions went beyond our adult church services as a youth ministry teacher.
 The goal is to want our children to enjoy going to church – not watching the clock.

 5. Their friends or peers don’t attend.